heimrichhannot/contao-exporter-bundle/README.md

 Modify Table Header field | huh.exporter.event.modifyheaderfields | Modify header field values in tables.
 Modify Table field value  | huh.exporter.event.modifyfieldvalue   | Fired before writing a table value to the table object (e.g. spreadsheet).
 Modify Media File Name    | huh.exporter.event.modifymediafilename| Modify media file before adding to archive (filename and file object).

+### Add custom exporter

+You can add custom exporter to add additional file types or functionality.

+Your exporter class must implement `ExporterInterface` and must be registered in the container with the `huh_exporter.exporter` service tag.
+We recommend to extend `AbstractExporter`, because it already has most of the mechanics implemented.